 Check out our Starter Kit to begin riding.

-Transit also can take you to some of Kansas City trendy spots including the Crossroads District, the Power & Light District, the Sprint Center, the Nelson-Atkins Museum of Art or the Brookside/Waldo neighborhoods featuring small clusters of restaurants and bars.
+Transit also can take you to some of Kansas City trendy spots including the Crossroads District, the Power & Light District, the T-Mobile Center, the Nelson-Atkins Museum of Art or the Brookside/Waldo neighborhoods featuring small clusters of restaurants and bars.

 The U-Pass can be used on weekdays to get to Overland Park’s Metcalf Avenue corridor where there is a wealth of jobs and dining options.
 Other destinations include Oak Park Mall, downtown Overland Park and Johnson County Community College.
 Going west?
 A bus can get you to Kansas City, Kan. and the Village West entertainment complex, near Sporting Park, home of Sporting KC, and Community America Ballpark where the T-Bones play ball.